ltieman/fleaker/README.md

 ## Usage

-The main way to begin using Fleaker is simply to import: `fleaker.app` and then call `create_app`, like so:
+The main way to begin using Fleaker is simply to import: `fleaker.App` and then call `create_app`, like so:

 ```python